-The fund's investment objective is to achieve the highest possible return.
-Income is reinvested in the fund or distributed in accordance with the table below.
+The fund's investment objective is to achieve the highest possible return, in combination with a reasonable annual distribution of income.

-The benchmark for the fund is the MSCI Europe (NR).
+The benchmark for the fund is composed of 50% the MDAX (60) TR and 50% the SDAX (70) TR.
 The benchmark is not replicated; it merely serves as a starting point for investment decisions.
 The fund management seeks to outperform the benchmark.
 The composition of the fund and its performance may positively or negatively deviate significantly or completely (and over the long term) from the benchmark.